 It has eight floors, including the entrance floor and the lantern floor.
 Circular stairs used to wind round the inner walls; these were removed and replaced by six metal ladders – it was a strenuous climb to the lantern, but worth every step for the breathtaking view from the balcony over the bay and beyond.
 Unfortunately, access was difficult due to the physical danger involved in such a climb.

 The High Light used a flashing mechanism, whereas the Low Light showed continuous fixed white and red lights.

 By using these two lighthouses, carefully placed, the exact bearing of the deep water channel into the Parrett estuary could be located.
 A vessel would line up the lights one above the other to show the entrance to the channel.

-With the coming of electricity to Burnham in 1927 the paraffin vapour lamps were made redundant and replaced by a 1000 watt electric bulb.
+With the coming of electricity to Burnham in 1927 the gas lamps replaced by a 1000 watt electric bulb with a range of 15 miles.
 This also meant that automation was possible – Burnham High Light was the first English lighthouse to function entirely without keepers and one of the earliest unmanned lighthouses in the world.